customs brokers, depots and

-From 1 January 2016, charges associated with the application and renewal of licences for customs brokers, depots and warehouses, will change.
+From 1 January 2016, charges associated with the application and renewal of licences for customs brokers, depots and warehouses changed.

-The changes to take effect from 1 January 2016 are:
+The changes that took effect from 1 January 2016 are:

 - introduction of a licence application charge for customs broker and warehouse licences